adityaa16/Netflix-Dashboard/README.md

 # 🎬 Dynamic Netflix Dashboard (Tableau)

-This project presents an interactive **Netflix content dashboard** built using **Tableau**.
-It provides insights into Netflix’s vast content library, exploring trends across countries, genres, ratings, and content types.
+This project showcases an interactive **Netflix Dashboard** developed using **Tableau**, designed to provide meaningful insights into Netflix’s extensive content library.
+The dashboard explores viewing trends across countries, genres, ratings, and content categories through engaging and interactive visualizations.

 ---

 ## 📂 Project Overview

-The dataset was sourced from a publicly available Netflix dataset and cleaned using **Excel**.
-Tableau was used to build a dynamic and visually appealing dashboard that allows users to explore patterns in Netflix’s global content distribution, genre trends, and maturity ratings.
+The dashboard was built using a publicly available Netflix dataset, with data preprocessing and cleaning performed in **Microsoft Excel**.
+Tableau was then utilized to create a dynamic and user-friendly dashboard that enables users to analyze Netflix’s global content distribution, genre preferences, and audience classifications.

 ---

-## 📊 Dashboard Features
+## 📊 Key Dashboard Features

 ### 🔹 Interactive Title Search

-- Filter any movie or TV show title.
+* Search and filter specific movies or TV shows.
-- View detailed description, release year, duration, and genre instantly.
+* Instantly view details such as title description, release year, duration, and genre.

-### 🔹 Content Distribution by Country
+### 🔹 Global Content Distribution

-- World map visualization showing the total number of titles available by country.
+* Interactive world map displaying Netflix content availability by country.
-- Helps analyze Netflix’s regional content strategy.
+* Offers insight into regional content distribution and global reach.

-### 🔹 Maturity Ratings Breakdown
+### 🔹 Content Rating Analysis

-- Bar chart showing how content is distributed across different maturity levels.
+* Bar chart visualization showing the spread of content across maturity ratings.
-- Useful to understand age-appropriateness of content.
+* Helps evaluate audience targeting and content suitability.

-### 🔹 Movies vs TV Shows Split
+### 🔹 Movies vs TV Shows Comparison

-- Bubble chart representing the ratio between movies and TV shows.
+* Bubble chart illustrating the proportion of movies and TV shows available on Netflix.
-- Highlights that movies make up ~68% of Netflix content.
+* Highlights the dominance of movie content within the platform.

-### 🔹 Genre Popularity
+### 🔹 Genre Trend Analysis

-- Horizontal bar chart showing the **Top 10 most common genres**.
+* Horizontal bar chart showcasing the **Top 10 most popular genres**.
-- Combines multiple genre tags for richer insights.
+* Combines genre categories to provide deeper content insights.

-### 🔹 Time-Based Trends
+### 🔹 Yearly Content Growth Trends

-- Area chart visualizing the total content added year-over-year.
+* Area chart tracking content additions over time.
-- Differentiates between movies and TV shows to spot content growth trends.
+* Distinguishes between movies and TV shows to reveal growth patterns and release trends.

 ---

-## 🧪 Data Preparation
+## 🧪 Data Preparation & Processing

-- 📥 Data cleaned in Excel (null value removal, genre separation, type normalization).
+* Cleaned and refined raw data using **Excel** (handling null values, genre formatting, and data normalization).
-- 🧮 Created calculated fields in Tableau (e.g., distinct count by country, genre groupings).
+* Developed **calculated fields** in Tableau for advanced analysis and categorization.
-- 🗂️ Filter options added for dynamic exploration (title, type, genre).
+* Implemented **interactive filters** for title, genre, and content type to enhance exploration.
-- 🌍 Used **Mapbox** and **color encodings** for visual clarity.
+* Applied **Mapbox integration** and color-based visual encodings for improved visual representation and usability.

 ---

 ## 📁 Files Included